pbsmyth/command-line/README.md

 ### Ethical Considerations

-Before you start the Python workshop, we want to remind you of some ethical considerations to take into account when you read through the lessons of this workshop:
+Before you start the Introduction to the Command Line workshop, we want to remind you of some ethical considerations to take into account when you read through the lessons of this workshop:

 "The command line" is also laden with masculine and military metaphors, which is reflective of the history of computing and programming.
 As Wendy Hui Kyong Chun discusses in ["On Software, or the Persistence of Visual Knowledge" (2004)](https://doi.org/10.1162/1526381043320741), almost all computers (as in human computers) in the US during World War II were young women.
 Human computers received commands from analysts——predominantly men with the military—that they then had to interpret and act upon the machine.
 As Chun (p.
 34) argues
 > computation depends on 'yes, sir' in response to short declarative sentences and imperatives that are in essence commands ...
 The command line is a mere operating system (OS) simulation.